dadepo/rpki-mcp/README.md

 ## Running

-The server requires an RPKI relying party endpoint as a command-line argument:
+The server requires an RPKI relying party endpoint as a command-line argument (required for relying party operations, but not for all tools):

 ```bash
 cargo run --release <endpoint>